RBQ certification: a legal requirement and a quality guarantee for the installation of your wall-mounted heat pump in Quebec

 -

-Assistance with a new LogisVert grant application.
+Assistance in submitting a new LogisVert application.

-| Benefit | Real Impact for the Client |
+| Advantage | Real impact for the customer |

 |---|---|

-| Compliance with regulations | Safety, reliability, and optimal heat pump performance |
+| Compliance with standards | Safety, reliability, heat pump performance |

 | Access to subsidies | LogisVert, Chauffez Vert, Hydro-Québec |

-| Valid insurance coverage | Protection in case of malfunction or damage |
+| Valid insurance coverage | Protection in case of damage or defect |

-| Legal recourse in disputes | You have a legal path if something goes wrong |
+| Recourse in case of dispute | You have a legal recourse if a problem arises |